-Polman: Goodbye Benghazi sleuths with tinfoil hats
+Polman: Goodbye Benghazi sleuths

 To quote poet T. S. Eliot, the House Select Committee on Benghazi finally folded its tent Tuesday — "not with a bang, but a whimper."

 Most of us — with the exception of paranoid conspiracy theorists and fact-impaired trolls — have long assumed that this partisan Republican concoction would fail to nail Hillary Clinton for the deaths of those four Americans at the Libyan outpost in 2012.
 We have not been disappointed.

 None of the previous investigations unearthed any evidence that Clinton, in her role as secretary of state, had done anything perfidious or criminal.
 The Republican-led House Intelligence Committee, in its 2014 report, had found no such evidence.
 The Senate Intelligence Committee found no such evidence.
 The Senate Armed Services Committee found no such evidence.
 The House Foreign Affairs Committee found no such evidence.
 The House Oversight & Government Reform Committee found no such evidence.
 The Senate Homeland Security and Government Affairs Committee found no such evidence.

 Nor did the chairman of the Joint Chiefs of Staff.
 Nor did Benghazi investigator Thomas Pickering, a three-time ambassador who served Ronald Reagan, who concluded way back in 2013 that nobody in the Obama administration — Clinton or anyone else — had tried to conceal anything for political purposes.
 In Pickering's words at the time: "The notion of a, quote, 'coverup' has all the elements of Pulitzer Prize fiction."